 The second advantage is that every

-Map/reduce is often used in big data applications because it allows for large scale parallelisation of data processing.
+The map/reduce pattern is often used in big data applications because it allows for large scale parallelisation of data processing.
+But even on smaller data sets, it is an interesting way of breaking problems down into functional units.